dr-matt-smith/pandoc-thesis-template/README.md

 ## Citations

-To cite a reference item write:
+To cite a reference item write the 'id' of the reference item in square brackets with an '@-at' sign as follows:

-        [@smith2017]
+    Lots of people have written about how wonderful Pandoc is, for example see [@smith2017].

-where `smith2017` is the unique 'id' of the reference item.
+where in the above `smith2017` is the unique 'id' of the reference item.
+This would output something like this (if citations mode is Harvard):

+    Lots of people have written about how wonderful Pandoc is, for example see (Smith 2017).

 In a LaTeX BibText reference collection this 'id' comes immediately after the opening brace `{`: